alekszivko/SAMInventoryControl/README.md

 ![](src/main/resources/META-INF/resources/images/logo_samic.svg)
 # samic

-A demo web application built as part of our diploma project for our project partner, who needed a web app to list, track, reserve, add, and move its hardware stored at different locations, including customers.
+A prototype web application built as part of our diploma project for our project partner, who needed a web application to list, track, reserve, add, and move their hardware stored at various locations, including customers.

 ## Running the application